TracksApp/tracks/README.md

 * Contributors: https://github.com/TracksApp/tracks/wiki/Contributors
 * Version: 2.3devel

-More documentation for Tracks can be found within the /doc directory

-The manual includes full instructions for both new installations and upgrades from older installations of Tracks.
+Full instructions for both new installations and upgrades from older installations of Tracks can be found within the /doc directory.

 The instructions might appear long and intimidatingly complex, but that is mostly because of the number of different platforms supported, and the